wxjiao/wxjiao.github.io/_pages/openings.md

 We can also host PhD students as a part of the [Ellis PhD program](https://ellis.eu/).

+### Note to prospective students
+Our group is (and is expected to) conducting research at an international level.
+We have high standards.
+You and your work need to be competitive with graduate students in top universities in the world.
+This is going to be hard work.
+You will need to read many research papers.
+You will need to write many research papers.
+There is no guarantee you will finish a thesis "on time".
+You are expected to be independent and self motivated.
+I will push you to do good work, and provide the conditions needed for it.
+But I won't pressure you with deadlines etc. You need to be self-motivated.

 # Bachelor and Master projects
 ### Bachelor/Master projects for ETH Zurich students
 If you are a Master student at ETH Zurich looking for a thesis project, contact Mrinmaya (or any group member) by email with your CV and transcripts.
 We maintain a list of available thesis projects [here](https://docs.google.com/document/d/1V6VXXAUmfEURldrbPtCiIFAOW4UKoXT49fTvTSOsRTk/edit#).
 However, you can also propose your own topic.